seansfkelley/seansfkelley.github.io/_drafts/code-style.md

 Designing your code in order to reduce the size of the state space introduced by these three things can significantly reduce the surface area for bugs and make the code easier to both read and write.

+All three of these have overlap with each other and with [types](#types), so I have tried to assign each pattern to the context it interacts with the most.

 ## Control Flow

 Reduce the number of possible paths control can take through a given piece of code (the [cyclomatic complexity](https://en.wikipedia.org/wiki/Cyclomatic_complexity)).
 Ideally, this means eliminating branches entirely.

 ### Match `if` with `else` Whenever Possible

 `if` blocks without `else`s often look like a mistake.
-The entire rest of the scope is still controlled by the `if`, but now implicitly.
+The entire rest of the scope is still controlled by the `if`, but implicitly.
 If you must use a standalone `if`, spend the space saying `else { /* noop */ }` so there is no doubt.
 Fall-through in `switch` is widely disliked and usually only permitted with an explanation or at least acknowledgement; this is little different.

-As a special case, many `if`s-without-`else`s are early returns, and can almost always be:

-- reframed as an assertion, which unlike a corresponding `if`-then-`throw`/`raise` will be phrased both positively and declaratively
-- rolled into one of the existing edge or common cases you already handle, such as not giving special treatment to empty collection types
+Many `if`s-without-`else`s are early returns.
+If these are grouped at the top of a function, they are permissible, but they will often be better expressed by one of the constructs described in the next sections, such as [assertions](#use-assertions-to-supplement-types) or [eliminating redundant cases](#combine-and-eliminate-cases).

+Early returns anywhere but at the top of a function are usually more surprising than helpful, and should be avoided if the function is more than a loop or two.

 Avoiding lone `if`s has the added benefit of being able to more reliably use indentation as a reminder and emphasis for which statements are subject to which control flow.

+### Use Assertions to Supplement Types

+Not all valid inputs can be expressed in the type system.
+Assertions are a clear and compact expression of those preconditions which cannot be.
+They should be phrased positively -- "this must be true to continue" not "if this is not true, stop" -- and are necessarily declarative in style.

+Standalone `if`s whose body is a `throw`/`raise` are assertions in disguise, but phrased in reverse and introducing additional unnecessary scopes.

 ### Combine (and Eliminate) Cases

 All techniques for eliminating branches boil down to identifying cases which appear distinct, but are not.
 Essentially distinct things often manifest as distinct types, and cannot be handled the same way.
 If you have multiple cases handling values of the same type, look closer: the cases may be more similar than they first appear.
-Finding a way to combine them might reveal and underlying truth and more correspondingly more elegant solution.
+Finding a way to combine them might reveal an underlying truth and a correspondingly more elegant solution.

 A very common case of unnecessarily distinct cases is nullable collection types.
 Is a null array a meaningfully distinct thing from an empty one?
 Usually, not: in both cases, you are going to do zero iterations.
 Use an empty array, and unconditionally iterate, instead of null checking.